Rolf Bull-Hansen: Biography

-He was born at Norderhov in Buskerud, Norway.
+Bull-Hansen was born in Norderhov Municipality in Buskerud, Norway.
 He was a son of the headmaster and parish priest Fredrik Vilhelm Bull Hansen (1852–1923) and Caroline Steenbuch (1862–1939).
 He was an uncle of army general Fredrik Bull-Hansen.
 He attended Bergen Cathedral School and graduated in 1908 with a teacher's degree from the University of Kristiania (now the University of Oslo).

 From 1938 he was headmaster and later rector of the Norwegian National Academy of Craft and Art Industry (Statens sløyd- og tegnelærerskole) in Notodden until his retirement in 1954.

-He is known for his contributions to drawing education with a focus on first developing creativity and spontaneity, followed later by technique and methodology.
+He is known for his contributions to drawing education with a focus on first developing creativity and spontaneity, followed by technique and methodology.
 Among his publications are Anvendt tegning i skolen from 1924, Barns tegning og tegning i skolen from 1928, and Tegning på naturlig grunnlag from 1953.
 He was decorated Knight, First Class of the Order of St. Olav in 1948.